Sign in

 Chapter 4: Swim Stroke Basics

-1.You cannot push yourself forward off of the bottom, walk or pull yourself along using the lane lines
+1.You cannot push yourself forward off of the bottom of the pool, walk, or pull yourself along using the lane lines or the side of the pool

-Backstroke starts are different from all other because the swimmer is in the water feet planted against the wall and hanging on to either another person's legs (called "Legs") or the lip on the pool awaiting the starter's signal.
+Backstroke starts are are done in the water with feet planted against the wall.
+Swimmers may hold onto either another person's legs (called "Legs") or the lip on the pool awaiting the starter's signal.

-If your swimmer is a backstroker, he or she will eventually learn the backstroke flip turn.
-This is the one exception to staying on your back and can be used only as part of a turn (not a finish) at the pool wall.
+Backstrokers will eventually learn the backstroke flip turn.
+This is the one exception to staying on your back and can be used only as part of a turn (not a finish) at the turn end.

-Breaststroke The breaststroke has two components, the kick and the arm pull.
-The pull and its recovery must both be under the breast and cannot extend further back than the waist area.
-The kick is a frog kick and the toes must be pointed outward during the propulsive part of the kick.
-The arm pull and kick must be in an alternating sequence and the elbows must stay below the water except for tagging the wall at the finish.
+Breaststroke The breaststroke is a cycle stroke with two components, the kick and the arm pull.
+The pull and its recovery cannot extend past the waist line.
+The kick is a frog kick; toes must be pointed outward during the propulsive part of the kick.
+No propulsion may be made from the top of the feet.
+No flutter kicks are allowed.
+The pull and kick must be in an alternating sequence and the elbows must stay below the water except for touching the wall at the finish.
 Breaststroke turns and finishes require a simultaneous two hand touch.

-Butterfly A well -executed butterfly, known as "Fly" is the most beautiful exhibition of power you'll ever see in a swimming pool.
-Quite frankly, the fly is the hardest stroke for most swimmers to perfect and while they are learning it many look like they are drowning.
-There are two components of the fly; the arm pull and the kick.
+Butterfly There are typically two components of the fly; the arm pull and the kick.
 The arm pull must be an over the water recovery (elbows breaking the surface of the water) with the arms moving simultaneously.
-The kick is a dolphin style kick with both legs moving simultaneously.
-Unlike the Breaststroke, there is no requirement to alternate the kick and pull.
+The kick is a dolphin style with both legs moving simultaneously (no flutter kicks).
+Although fastest, butterfly is not required to be a cycle stroke.
+If swimmers cannot move their arms, they can kick.
+If they cannot kick, they can pull.
 Turns and finishes require a simultaneous two hand touch at the wall.

-Individual Medley The individual medley (or IM) is when an individual swims each of the four strokes in the sequence Butterfly, Backstroke, Breaststroke, Freestyle.
-We swim a 100 Meter IM, which means the 25 Meters, or one pool length, of each stroke is swum.
+Individual Medley The individual medley (or IM) event is composed of each of the four strokes in the sequence Butterfly, Backstroke, Breaststroke, Freestyle.
+We swim a 100 Meter IM; one pool length of each stroke is swum.
 In a 100 Meter IM, every turn is a stroke change and stroke finish rules apply.
-This means no backstroke flip turns.
+This means no traditional backstroke flip turns.

 In all relays, each swimmer must wait until the previous swimmer touches the wall prior to leaving the deck.
 Running starts or pushes from teammates are not allowed.